AarthiAlagesan/weather/README.md

-Name: Id:COD7070 Domain:Web Development Duration:05TH MAY 2024 to 20TH MAY 2024 Mentor:sravani gouni
+Name: A.Aarthi Id:COD7091 Domain:Web Development Duration:25TH APRIL 2024 to 25TH MAY 2024 Mentor:sravani gouni

 Description: Introducing WeatherPro, the ultimate weather companion that revolutionizes how you stay informed about weather conditions.
 With a commitment to accuracy and user convenience, WeatherPro offers a comprehensive suite of features designed to empower users with real-time updates and essential meteorological insights.